montoyamoraga/tiny-trainable-instruments/docs/md/contributing.md

 ## clang-format

 Tool for automation of formatting to source code.
-More information here: https://clang.llvm.org/docs/ClangFormat.html
+More information here: https://clang.llvm.org/docs/.ClangFormat.html

 ### Doxygen

-Tool for generating documentation from the source code, for more information please visit https://www.doxygen.nl/.
+Tool for generating documentation from the source code.
+More information: https://www.doxygen.nl/.

 ### GitHub Actions